tzeneng96/Edi_Assignment/README.md

 - Activate the virtual environment by .\env\Scripts\activate (in windows os)
 - Navigate to app directory by cd .\employee_management_project\
 - Run python manage.py runserver
-- This will help to create:
+- This will help to:
-  - Database in postgre.
+  - Create database in postgre.
 Remember to change the user name and password at settings.py, if your username and password is difference.
-  - Superuser for you to access the application.
+  - Create superuser for you to access the application.
        - Default username: admin
        - Default password: password123
   - Seed necessary data in the database for employee app

 # Migration